Tamara-Ebi-Pere-Victor/Document-Registry-Rust/README.md

 1. This Dapp can be used by document issuing organizations, like schools, business, e.t.c.
 2. It can be used to ensure validity of a perticular document, and help reduce the effect of forgery in the professional world.

+## UPDATE Due to feedback

+I added the following features due to feedbacks from the dacade platform

+1. A ICRC1-Ledger to enable the doc registry canister accept payments of dummy tokens.

+- when users try to add a document they pay a fee
+- when users try to verify a document they pay half the fee.

+    To set up this ledger follow the next instructions

+  - Start by creating the following identities on your dfx instance, these identities make the creation of the ledger seamless.
+For more information about the identities check the [ICRC1 tutorial](https://internetcomputer.org/docs/current/developer-docs/integrations/icrc-1/icrc1-ledger-setup)

+      ```bash
+      # The minter identity
+      dfx identity new minter

+      # The archive controller
+      dfx identity new archive_controller
+      ```

+  - Then proceed to deploy the ICRC1 Ledger, a script has been supplied for that.
+This sets up the ledger.

+    ```bash
+    npm run deploy-ledger
+    ```

+  - Now you can run the faucet script which mints new tokens to our coffee canister. `<amount>` is a placeholder for any amount of tokens in e8s you want to mint

+    ```bash
+    # npm run faucet <amount>
+    npm run faucet 100_000_000_000
+    ```

+2. An init function which takes the text format of the admin principal (where the fee will be sent to) and the fee to be paid.
+This init function is called as we deploy the doc registry.
+A helper script has been provided for that.

+    ```bash
+    # npm run deploy-docreg <fee>
+    npm run deploy-docreg 10_000
+    ```

+    `<fee>` is the place holder for the fee you want users to pay to add documents.
+Also recall that users pay half this fee to verify any document.

 ## More Information

 To learn more before you start working with docregistry, see the following documentation available online: